ninofiliu/esgrep/README.md

 }
 ```

-If you're not comfortable with generators and don't want to use the perf and streaming capabilities they can provide, you can just spread it out into a plain array:
+If you're not comfortable with generators or don't want to use the perf and streaming capabilities they can provide, you can just spread it out into a plain array:

 ```ts
 console.log([...matches]);